 I watched this a year ago and thought it was bad.
 I'd just finished watching HeartCatch PreCure, you see, so I watched their crossover movie with Futari wa PreCure (Max Heart), Splash Star, Yes!
 (GoGo!) and (4) Fresh... but I hadn't seen any of those earlier seasons.

 This was a mistake... but at least I realised this, afterwards.
 Solution: watch everything.
 A year later, I've gone from the beginning all the way through to HeartCatch, so at last I'm ready to rewatch this film.

-This film is only bad if you're judging it as an ordinary movie with a story.
-It's good enough at what it does.
+ORIGINAL VERDICT: it's a fairly flat, mechanical excuse for a film... but only bad if you're judging it as a normal movie.
+It's good at what it does.
 It's energetic, likeable and even charming, in its way, and perfectly watchable if you know what to expect.
 It's lots of guest star turns, basically.
-It even ends with a pretty decent apocalypse, although of course the PreCures save the day.
-That said, though, non-fans would be better off avoiding this film, or at most exposing yourself only to small doses of it.
-Only for completists and small children, I think.
+It even ends with a pretty decent apocalypse, with of course the PreCures saving the day.
+That said, though, non-fans should avoid this film.
+Only for completists and small children.

 REWATCH VERDICT: I loved it, despite the weak cosmic handwave finale.

 You're watching for fannish nostalgia, obviously.
 The film has no other purpose.
 See the PreCures you love all together!
 From this point of view, it's great.
 Significant differences from last time include: